AndersenLab/dry-guide/docs/knowledge_base/best_practices.md

 !!!
 Important
 	Main exception: Nextflow temporary working directories should NOT be on `/vast/eande106` but rather in the scratch space `/scratch4/eande106/` (files get automatically deleted here periodically).
-	A correctly designed [nextflow.config](rf-nextflow.md) file will take care of this.
+	A correctly setup [bash profile](../rockfish/rf-nextflow.md) file will take care of this.

 ### QUEST